SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 .. contents:: In this section:
    :local:

-Setting Up the System for Monitoring
+Setting up the system for monitoring
 =================================================

 By default, SQream DB logs execution details for every statement that runs for more than 60 seconds.
 If you want to see the execution details for a currently running statement, see :ref:`using_show_node_info` below.

-Adjusting the Logging Frequency
+Adjusting the logging frequency
 ---------------------------------------

 To adjust the frequency of logging for statements, you may want to reduce the interval from 60 seconds down to,